Jesus said, "Why are you fearful, O you of little faith?"

 These passages also link "no root" to "no depth of soil" and "no moisture".

 Faith without root is a temporary faith based on a superficial consideration and was not viable from its beginning...
 Faith without root is not the kind of faith that brings eternal life.
 The Bible Knowledge Commentary by Zuck is helpful on this passage.
 Faith without root may explain Colossians 1:23 ("if you continue in the faith").

 Actually, the proof that one has truly believed is perseverance in that belief.
-So, there is no such thing as one who believes and stops believing.
+So, there is no such thing as one who has faith that saves and then stops having faith that saves.
 This is the very explicit teaching of Hebrews 3:6, 14.

 There are three accounts of Jesus calming the storm.
 They are in Matthew 8:23-27, Mark 4:36-41 and Luke 8:22-25.
 A comparison of the three accounts reveals that there can be boundaries to our faith.

 Here is the account of Jesus calming the storm from Matthew 8:23-27:

 - "23 When he (Jesus) got into a boat, his disciples followed him.
 24 Behold, a violent storm came up on the sea, so much that the boat was covered with the waves; but he was asleep.
 25 The disciples came to him and woke him up, saying, "Save us, Lord!
 We are dying!"

 - 26 He said to them, "Why are you fearful, O you of little faith?"
 Then he got up, rebuked the wind and the sea, and there was a great calm.

 - 27 The men marveled, saying, "What kind of man is this, that even the wind and the sea obey him?"